Arunm619/arunm619/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working as SDE-1 at Amazon
+- 🔭 I’m currently working as SDE-2 at Meesho
 - 🌱 I’m currently learning Android development
 - 📫 How to reach me: 9940245619 or arunmsudharsan@gmail.com
 - 😄 Pronouns: He/Him